lizongying/go-crawler/README.md

 * `WithKafkaPipeline`: Set the Kafka data processing pipeline to send crawled data to a Kafka message queue.
 * `WithCustomPipeline`: Set the custom data processing pipeline.
 * `WithRetryMaxTimes`: Set the maximum number of retries for requests.
+* `WithRedirectMaxTimes` Set the maximum number of redirect for requests.
 * `WithTimeout`: Set the timeout for requests.
 * `WithInterval`: Set the interval between requests.
 * `WithOkHttpCodes`: Set the normal HTTP status codes.